 People love commenting on the intentions of the Universe.
 When outcomes match expectation, results are clearly “meant to be.”
-When objectives end in failure, consolations of “it wasn’t meant to be” help ease the pain.
+When objectives end in failure, consolations of “it wasn’t God’s will” help ease the pain.

 Both sentiments are worthless.
 We only consider them after events have transpired, in full witness of the existential results.
-Hindsight will always make the distinction between what was or wasn’t “meant” to be — it either happened or it didn’t.
+Hindsight will always make the distinction between what was or wasn’t “meant” to be.
+It obviously either happened or it didn’t.
 The technique is oft used by people to disconnect failure or absolve personal responsibility — a slightly different take on the equally worthless “it is what it is” statement.
 Yeah, no shit, what else could it be?

 Humans are an interesting breed.
 On the adventure thus far, from Belize City, to Caye Caulker, Flores, Rio Dulce, Livingston, and now Poptun, I’ve come across much diversity, yet so much similarity.

 Each area I travel into unfailingly reveals new bits of insight, not only into the nature of a world that is becoming more closely connected every waking second through technological advancement, but also into my own egoic fears and prejudices.

 Here in Guatemala, I’ve encountered people who greet me warmly, and people who look at me like Hitler walking into a synagogue.
 There are those who are empathetic of my minimal communication skillset, and others who ignore my attempts at discourse like fungus under their toenails.
 Some who make eye-contact, but many more who stare vacuously into space, fixated upon whatever important agenda might currently be guiding their actions.